 In 1982, the United States Congress passed TEFRA, the Tax Equity Fiscal Responsibility Act.
-TEFRA recognizes barter exchanges, like New England Trade, Inc., as third-party record keepers of barter transactions and stipulates that all trade revenue earned is treated as income.
+TEFRA recognizes trade exchanges, like New England Trade, as third-party record keepers of barter transactions and stipulates that all trade revenue earned is treated as income.

-Barter exchanges are required by the IRS to file Form 1099-B, Proceeds from Broker and Barter Exchange Transactions, for all member transactions within the calendar year.
+Barter exchanges are required to file Form 1099-B, Proceeds from Broker and Barter Exchange Transactions, for all member transactions within the calendar year.

 Accordingly, New England Trade issues Form 1099-B summarizing the value of all sales made through the exchange during the year.
 The IRS receives the same information.